MateoBodon/Corne-Case-Accesorie-Design/README.md

 - **Mateo Bodon** - [mateobodon@gmail.com](mailto:mateobodon@gmail.com)

-Thank you for your interest in our Magnetic Cases for the Typeractive Corne.
-We look forward to growing this project with your support and feedback.
+Thank you for your interest in Magnetic Cases for the Typeractive Corne.
+I look forward to growing this project with your support and feedback.